Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the foreign judgment is irreconcilable with a judgment given in a dispute between the same parties in Switzerland; or

-- the foreign judgment is irreconcilable with an earlier judgment given in another state bound by the Lugano Convention or in a third state involving the same cause of action and between the same parties, provided that the earlier judgment fulfils the conditions necessary for its recognition in the state addressed.
+- the foreign judgment is irreconcilable with an earlier judgment given in another state bound by the Lugano Convention or in a third state involving the same cause of action and between the same parties, provided that the earlier judgment fulfils the conditions necessary for its recognition in Switzerland.

 The above grounds for refusal will not be examined by the lower court.
 But for minimal formal requirements, enforcement is automatic under the Lugano Convention and any grounds for refusal will be examined only if and when the judgment debtor appeals the lower court's decision.